timwuthenow/ibamoe-enablement/docs/guided_exercises/tools/authoring-decisions.md

 ### Adding the JUnit Runner

 In this scenario, the `version.org.kie` should be compatible with the product version you want to use.
-In this scenario, we are using RHPAM 7.10, which would be `<version.org.kie>7.48.0.Final-redhat-00006</version.org.kie>`.
+In this scenario, we are using {{ product.short }} 7.10, which would be `<version.org.kie>7.48.0.Final-redhat-00006</version.org.kie>`.

 1. Create a new folder testscenario: `/src/test/java/testscenario`